 And these are insanely delicious.

 I’ve been meaning to whip up a batch of homemade brownies ever since I made my Chocolate Chip Cookie Brownie recipe, which I still dream about sometimes.
 But, anyway, life has been busy and I hadn’t gotten around to testing different recipe variations to find the ultimate brownie.
-After watching The Pioneer Woman this weekend and seeing her bake up a batch of brownies, I couldn’t resist and, well, here we are.
+After watching The Pioneer Woman this weekend and seeing her bake up a batch of brownies, I knew I needed to make homemade fudge brownies stat.

 I’ve tried and tested different homemade brownie batches through the years, and I found ones that were tasty, but they didn’t quite have the taste and texture I was looking for.
 They were either too thin, or too cakey, or too rich (which is saying something for me)–my type of brownie is fudgy, chocolatey, and thick.
 I don’t want gooey or underdone, but perfectly fudgy in the center.
 I sound like a real brownie snob, don’t I?
 I don’t mean to be, but I know what I like, so what are you going to do?

 I’m also an edge brownie person, and this recipe cooks the edges and middle evenly, which is hard to find.
 Usually to ensure the middle isn’t runny, the edges get a little over done.
 But, with this recipe, I was in edge heaven.